causalityloop/theta_gn_containerized/README.md

 ### Executing the Deployment

-Open the `create.thetagn.deployment.sh` in an editor and comment out the appropriate Gluster/NFS sections as it pertains to your desired deployment
+Open `create.thetagn.deployment.sh` in an editor and comment out the appropriate Gluster/NFS sections as it pertains to your desired deployment

 Next up, let's deploy...